Ingeborg Beling: Contributions to chronobiology

 Beling was able to show that bees have an astonishing memory of time.
 She found that this time memory is both rigorous (the bees consistently show up at the expected time) and flexible (the bees can be trained to show up any time of night or day, even two or three times a day).
 Beling found that bees could only train to periods close to 24 hours.
 This 24-hour rhythm in bees has biological significance in that it is evolutionarily advantageous, helping the bees coordinate with flowers when they are gathering nectar and helping them avoid flying at dangerous predator-filled times of day.
 The bees' anticipation of the feeding is also advantageous - by knowing the time of day, the bees can prepare themselves for the meal and enable a faster response.
 Beling's research was unable to conclusively show whether bees have some kind of internal biological clock that is controlling this behavior or if there is some external cue acting as a Zeitgeber that she did not account for in her experiments.

 Related terms

 Much of the early work in chronobiology was done in Germany, so publications were largely written in German.
 Some terms created at this time are still being used or often referred to today.
-The father of chronobiology, Colin Pittendrigh, critiqued these terms, saying that researchers in Munich have trouble letting go of these terms.
+The father of chronobiology, Colin Pittendrigh, critiqued these terms, saying that researchers at LMU Munich have trouble letting go of these terms.
 He argues that ‘training’ and ‘memory’ do not capture the innate components of the behavior.